Medically reviewed by Drugs.com. Last updated on Mar 29, 2018.

-A tubal ligation — also known as having your tubes tied or tubal sterilization — is a type of permanent birth control.
-During a tubal ligation, the fallopian tubes are cut or blocked to permanently prevent pregnancy.
+Tubal ligation — also known as having your tubes tied or tubal sterilization — is a type of permanent birth control.
+During tubal ligation, the fallopian tubes are cut, tied or blocked to permanently prevent pregnancy.

-A tubal ligation disrupts the movement of the egg to the uterus for fertilization and blocks sperm from traveling up the fallopian tubes to the egg.
-A tubal ligation doesn't affect your menstrual cycle.
+Tubal ligation prevents an egg from traveling from the ovaries through the fallopian tubes and blocks sperm from traveling up the fallopian tubes to the egg.
+The procedure doesn't affect your menstrual cycle.

-A tubal ligation can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section.
-It's possible to reverse a tubal ligation — but reversal requires major surgery and isn't always effective.
+Tubal ligation can be done at any time, including after childbirth or in combination with another abdominal surgery, such as a C-section.
+Most tubal ligation procedures cannot be reversed.
+If reversal is attempted, it requires major surgery and isn't always effective.

 In a tubal ligation, the fallopian tubes are cut or blocked to disrupt the path normally taken by eggs from the ovaries.

 Tubal ligation is one of the most commonly used surgical sterilization procedures for women.
 Tubal ligation permanently prevents pregnancy, so you no longer need any type of birth control.
 However, it does not protect against sexually transmitted infections.

 Tubal ligation may also decrease your risk of ovarian cancer, especially if the fallopian tubes are removed.

 Tubal ligation isn't right for everyone, however.
 Your doctor or health care provider will make sure you fully understand the risks and benefits of the procedure.